Target Validation

 Evidence convergence map

 A side-by-side view showing where your experimental findings align with published literature.
-Each convergence point links your Cortex differential expression or pathway result to a Synapse evidence claim, with the source papers, databases, and confidence scores that support it.
+Each convergence point links your differential expression or pathway result to a literature evidence claim, with the source papers, databases, and confidence scores that support it.
 Convergent signals between independent data sources are the strongest basis for target advancement decisions.

-Synapse:Inflammation 0.90TNFα/NF-κB NES 2.27CONVERGENT
+Literature:Inflammation 0.90TNFα/NF-κB NES 2.27CONVERGENT

-Synapse:Obesity 0.81IL2/STAT5 NES 1.89CONVERGENT
+Literature:Obesity 0.81IL2/STAT5 NES 1.89CONVERGENT

-Synapse:AP2M1 0.42conflicting evidenceCONFLICT
+Literature:AP2M1 0.42conflicting evidenceCONFLICT

 Contradiction report